sabide/sabide.github.io/projects.md

 <div class="post-container">
     <div class="post-content">
-        <h3 class="post-title"> Barocinic waves (tu me fais tourner la tête...) </h3>
+        <h3 class="post-title"> Barocinic waves</h3>
 		<p>
-		High performance computing is motivated by challenges in physics of fluids.
+		High performance computing is motivated by the challenges of fluid physics.
-	    Thanks to Uwe Harlander to demonstrate that the baroclinic reservoir can be a model for atmospheric flows.
-This flow is complex because it is multi-scale, with exchanges at the free surface that can modify the dynamics of the baroclinic wave...
+        In this project led by Uwe Harlander, we try to perform both experiments and numerical simulations to demonstrate that the baroclinic tank can be a useful model for atmospheric flows.
+		This flow is known to be difficult to simulate due to its multi-scale characteristics (IGW, 2d turbulence).
+		In addition, heat transfers at the free surface can modify the dynamics of the baroclinic wave, making it more difficult to compare numerical calculations with experiments.
 		</p>
 <br />